You Might Need Tissues For These 'This Is Us' Season 5 Updates

 Advertisement

-According to Deadline, L.A. allowed a batch of shows and movies to begin filming in mid-June, but This Is Us was not one of those projects.
+According to Deadline, LA allowed a batch of shows and movies to begin filming in mid-June, but This Is Us was not one of those projects.
 And according to creator Dan Fogelman, it’s unclear when exactly This Is Us will get the green light.
 “Not sure on production start.
-Not sure when new eps will air,” he tweeted on August 16.
+Not sure when new eps will air,” he tweeted on 16th August.

 Some vague #ThisIsUs answers (sorry)— Dan Fogelman (@Dan_Fogelman) August 17, 2020